mozilla-services/pulseguardian/README.md

 ## Usage

-Make sure `rabbitmq-server` is running, your environment variables are configured properly, and that you're inside the source directory (`pulseguardian`) before you run the following commands.
+Make sure `rabbitmq-server` is running, your environment variables are configured properly, and that you're inside the root source directory before you run the following commands.

 Note that tests are run on [Travis CI][].
 Before submitting a patch, it is highly recommended that you get a Travis CI account and